KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $ageList.add( 'Alex', 9 )

-The person's name is the key and their age is the value that I want to store.
+The person's name is the key and their age is the value that I want to save.

 ## Using the brackets for access
-Once you add your values to the hashtable, you can pull them back out using the key (instead of using an index like you would have for an array).
+Once you add your values to the hashtable, you can pull them back out using that same key (instead of using a numeric index like you would have for an array).

     $ageList['Kevin']
     $ageList['Alex']